buonzz-systems/scalp/README.md

 | THUMB_PERCENT_RESIZE    | Used when creating thumbnails, this should be between 10-100, the images will be resized with this percent value | 10           |

-A file called **.env.example** contains a sample configuration.
-You can just copy it and rename it to .env and tweak its contents.

 #### File Command

 To generate static JSON files